MicrosoftDocs/sdk-api/sdk-api-src/content/winreg/nf-winreg-regqueryinfokeyw.md

 The function sets the members of the
 <a href="https://msdn.microsoft.com/9baf8a0e-59e3-4fbd-9616-2ec9161520d1">FILETIME</a> structure to indicate the last time that the key or any of its value entries is modified.

-#### - lpcClass [in, out, optional]

-A pointer to a variable that specifies the size of the buffer pointed to by the <i>lpClass</i> parameter, in characters.

-The size should include the terminating <b>null</b> character.
-When the function returns, this variable contains the size of the class string that is stored in the buffer.
-The count returned does not include the terminating <b>null</b> character.
-If the buffer is not big enough, the function returns ERROR_MORE_DATA, and the variable contains the size of the string, in characters, without counting the terminating <b>null</b> character.

-If <i>lpClass</i> is <b>NULL</b>, <i>lpcClass</i> can be <b>NULL</b>.

-If the <i>lpClass</i> parameter is a valid address, but the <i>lpcClass</i> parameter is not, for example, it is <b>NULL</b>, then the  function returns ERROR_INVALID_PARAMETER.

-#### - lpcMaxClassLen [out, optional]

-A pointer to a variable that receives the size of the longest string that specifies a subkey class, in Unicode characters.
-The count returned does not include the terminating <b>null</b> character.
-This parameter can be <b>NULL</b>.

-#### - lpcMaxSubKeyLen [out, optional]

-A pointer to a variable that receives the size of the key's subkey with the longest name, in Unicode characters, not including the terminating <b>null</b> character.
-This parameter can be <b>NULL</b>.

-#### - lpcMaxValueLen [out, optional]

-A pointer to a variable that receives the size of the longest data component among the key's values, in bytes.
-This parameter can be <b>NULL</b>.

-#### - lpcMaxValueNameLen [out, optional]

-A pointer to a variable that receives the size of the key's longest value name, in Unicode characters.
-The size does not include the terminating <b>null</b> character.
-This parameter can be <b>NULL</b>.

 ## -returns